Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Excitation creation

+where the subscript of $M_{4567}$ indicates that the corresponding $L$-operator acts on the edge containing the vertex $v_4$ first.
+Therefore, the $T$-operator in the above equation acts on the string $v_0v_4$.
+Finally, we derive the cylindrical operator by connecting the operator $L_{M_{1276}}^{h}$ as

-where $M_{\mathrm{cylinder}}$ is defined as $M_{\mathrm{cylinder}}= M_{0123}\cup M_{0345}\cup M_{4567}\cup M_{1267}$.
+where $M_{\mathrm{cylindrical}}$ is defined as $M_{\mathrm{cylindrical}}= M_{0123}\cup M_{0345}\cup M_{4567}\cup M_{1276}$.
 The plaquette terms are violated along the two boundaries of the dual part of the cylinder.

-As shown in Appendix~\ref{ap2}, the connecting rule Eq.~(\ref{eq_L_connect1}) ensures that the plaquette terms that live in the bulk of $M$ are not violated by $L_{M}^{h}$.
-As for vertex terms, when $G$ is non-Abelian, only $A_{v_0}$ and $A_{v_0^\prime}$ are violated by $L_{M}^{h}$.
+As shown in Appendix~\ref{ap2.5}, the connecting rule Eq.~(\ref{eq_L_connect1}) ensures that plaquette terms that live in the bulk of $M$ are not violated by $L_{M}^{h}$.
+We also show in Appendix~\ref{ap2.6} that, among vertex terms, $A_{v_0}$ does not commute with $L_{M}^{h}$, if and only if $h$ is not in the center $Z(G)=\left\{ z\in G \mid zg=gz, \forall g\in G \right\}$ of $G$.
+All other vertex terms commute with $L_{M}^{h}$.

-In the quantum double model, loops are characterized by a pair of data $\left(C,R\right)$, where $C$ is the conjugacy class and $R$ is the irrep of the centralizer of $C$.
+Having derived the connecting rule for the $L$-operators, we are ready to construct membrane operators for loop excitations which should be labeled by data that are invariant under local perturbation.
+Topologically, loops are characterized by a pair of topological data $\left(C, R\right)$, where $C$ is a conjugacy class and $R$ is an irrep of the centralizer of $C$.
 We write a membrane operator for loops as